-How to Get Free Brand Shoes in the Mail
+How to Get Free Shoes For Needy Families

 - Nike – Nike does offer product testing of their shoes.
 Their program does require you to return the product after you are done, however you will get use of a new product for a specified period of time.
 Once your product testing mission is completed, you’ll be able to apply for future shoe testing opportunities.

 - Adidas – Adidas also has an active product testing program for shoe lovers who live in America or Europe.
 Check out our Adidas Product Testing Review.

 - Brooks – This beloved shoe brand for runners offers product testing for those who run regularly.
 It is limited to United States residents only, and those individuals who live in Seattle may qualify for even more opportunities.

 - New Balance – If you or your family loves New Balance like we do, this may be the shoe product testing program for you.

 - Reebok – Reebok also offers a shoe product testing program.
 Applicants do need to qualify and criteria may vary by things such as shoe size, location and athletic activity level.

 - Columbia – This popular outdoor enthusiast brand offers product testing for its shoes and other products.

 - Asics – This product testing program is available for U.K. and New Zealand residents.
 Residents of the United States are not eligible at this time.